-For projects selected to the full proposal stage, signed commitment letters which specify the committed co-financing will be requested from all co-financiers.
-At that stage, supporting documentation of all co-financing should be available upon request.
+The concept note application includes a simple co-financing calculation Excel-template to be filled out and attached to the concept note application.
+At a later stage in the application process, a signed commitment letter specifying the committed co-financing from all co-financiers will be requested, and supporting documentation of all co-financing should be available upon request.